zowe/docs-site/docs/getting-started/zowe-architecture.md

 The ZLUX server logs are written to `<INSTANCE_DIR>/logs/appServer-yyyy-mm-dd-hh-mm.log`.
 The Zowe Application Framework provides REST APIs for its services that are included on the API catalog tile `Zowe Application Framework` that can be viewed at `https://<ZOWE_HOST_IP>:7554/ui/v1/apicatalog/#/tile/ZLUX/zlux`.

-## zssServer
+## ZSS Server

-The Zowe desktop delegates a number of its services to the zssServer which it accesses through the http port 8542.
-The zssServer is written in metalC and has native calls to z/OS to provide its services.
-The zssserver logs are written to `<INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log`.
+The Zowe desktop delegates a number of its services to the ZSS server which it accesses through the http port 8542.
+The ZSS server is written in metalC and has native calls to z/OS to provide its services.
+The ZSS server logs are written to `<INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log`.

 ## API Gateway